-The purpose of this commentary is to serve as a warning that developing and testing theories is central to making urban mathematics scholarship a visible research enterprise.
+The purpose of this commentary is to serve as a warning that developing and testing theories are central to making urban mathematics scholarship a visible research enterprise.
 More specifically, I will argue that there are lessons to be learned from the social sciences literature that can inform the advancement of a robust, theoretically based, empirical project in urban mathematics education research.
 In addition, these fields of social science are part of the rationale for why putting the "urban" in mathematics education scholarship is important.
 Perhaps there are some scholars who accept the notion of research focused on the urban context as relevant and of great consequence.
 They understand that urban cities and communities are unique contexts that require research and policy evaluation to support their governance function.
 Not everyone accepts this notion.
 Is there a growing research literature related to urban communities in mathematics education?
-Unfortunately, the answer is clear.
-Too many education researchers ignore
+Unfortunately, the